Diegomangasco/Argo-Ai_driven_framewoRk_for_countinG_peOple/README.md

-# ARGO - Wireless Device Counting and Clustering
+# ARGO - Wireless People Counting Framework

 This Python script is designed to analyze wireless network traffic captured in a PCAP file and count devices that use either globally unique MAC addresses or locally administered MAC addresses.
 It also performs clustering of devices based on their network capabilities.